Project Management With Client Access

 Do clients count as paid seats?

 Clients see only what you explicitly share.
-A client must be added to a project, and inside it they see just the items marked visible to clients — nothing from your other projects, and nothing internal by default.
-You're never guessing, either: in a client project, every shared item wears a visibility flag in its header — "Team only" or "Visible to [your client's company]" — and clicking it changes who can see the item on the spot.
-Your team's internal message board threads, to-dos, chat, and docs stay private unless you choose to share them, and clients never see the sharing controls at all — their view just looks clean.
+A client must be added to a project, and inside it they see just the items marked visible to clients: nothing from your other projects, and nothing internal by default.
+You're never guessing, either.
+In a client project, every shared item wears a visibility flag in its header, "Team only" or "Visible to [your client's company]", and clicking it changes who can see the item on the spot.
+Your team's internal message board threads, to-dos, chat, and docs stay private unless you choose to share them.
+Clients never see the sharing controls at all, so their view just looks clean.

 Can clients approve work in Thicket?

 Yes.
 From a project's Clients tool you request an approval: give it a title, describe what needs sign-off, pick the client as the approver, and optionally set a due date.
-The client gets a clear approve-or-reject decision, and the status — pending, approved, or rejected — is recorded so everyone can see who signed off on what and when.
+The client gets a clear approve-or-reject decision, and the status is recorded as pending, approved, or rejected, so everyone can see who signed off on what and when.
 No email chains, no ambiguous "looks good."

 Is this a white-label client portal with our own branding?